ClickHouse/ClickHouse/docs/en/development/tests.md

 Some programs in `tests` directory are not prepared tests, but are test tools.
 For example, for `Lexer` there is a tool `src/Parsers/tests/lexer` that just do tokenization of stdin and writes colorized result to stdout.
 You can use these kind of tools as a code examples and for exploration and manual testing.

-You can also place pair of files `.sh` and `.reference` along with the tool to run it on some predefined input - then script result can be compared to `.reference` file.
-These kind of tests are not automated.

 ## Miscellaneous Tests {#miscellaneous-tests}

 There are tests for machine learned models in `tests/external_models`.
 These tests are not updated and must be transferred to integration tests.